gjlander/back-end-prep/module12-final-phase-prep/ts-workshop/lesson-plan.md

 - This essentially says to skip `node_modules` when checking

 ##### The needs for each project means you might adjust these settings.
 This is where trying to implement TS into an actual project can become a pain, and why further education via docs and/or tutorials is definitely needed before trying to do a full project in TS

+## Third-party libraries

+- Many modern libraries are built TS first, meaning they are built in TS, or with TS in mind, so the package includes the needed TS types by default.
+But many older libraries, or any library that doesn't maintain their own type declarations, you have to install them separately

+### With express

+- If we get an express boilerplate going, we an error with out `express` import
+- But it tells us what to do.
+Because express is built in JS, the maintainers of the library didn't declare any types.
+Luckily, any package that widely used has type declarations, so we just install them
+- There's much more to consider when trying to use TS with Express, so definitely find a more in depth course before trying it yourself - learn from my pain

+### React Project with Vite

+- To setup React with TS, you just choose it from Vite
+- It will generate the config file with reasonable presets

+#### This is just introduction, but gives you a general overview of the principles involved when working with TS